DennisonBechis/Crime_Capstone/README.md

 ## Introduction

 The Boulder Police department works to reduce crime, protect life, and keep Boulder properties safe.
 The city of Boulder varies in diveristy and population over the course of the year.
 This study hopes to investigate the influences that the student population may have on the city.
-The studys main focus will be determining when and where Offenses in Boulder are occuring and if these trends are impacted by the Univeristy of Colorado.
+The studys main focus will be determining when and where felony offenses are occuring and if these trends are impacted by the Univeristy of Colorado.

 ## Data

 The data was obtained from the city of Boulder webpage [site](https://bouldercolorado.gov/open-data/department/police).
 The data was formatted as a CSV with 7 columns and 35,000 rows.
 The data was in good condition with the exception of about 200 rows.
 These rows has mislabeled street address making these columns invalid.

-Data columns needed to be appropriately formated for its datatype.
+# Columns
+1.
+2.
+3.
+4.
+5.
+6.
+7.

 This studys main focus depended on latitude and longitude coordinates for each offense.

 ## Boulder County Offenses